Pittsfield emergency homeless shelter closes, advocates raise money for survival gear

 “When I saw family pictures in there, that hurt,” said Michael Daly.

-He’s talking about the heaps of discarded items, including prescription medications, clothing, and shoes that he says are the precious belongings of some of Pittsfield’s homeless population.
+He’s talking about the heaps of discarded items, including prescription medications, clothing, and shoes that he said are the precious belongings of some of Pittsfield’s homeless population.

 “Some of them said that they returned to get their stuff and the doors were locked and that was it,” said Daly, who runs a community Facebook page called “It’s Pittsfield Tonight.”